Farscape: episode guide

 USA: January 31, 2003

-Writer: Mark Saraceni
+Written by Mark Saraceni

-Director: Geoff Bennett
+Directed by Geoff Bennett

 Scorpius takes Crichton, D’Argo and Rygel into an advanced training camp where students learn mental discipline.
 D’Argo is confronted with the arrival of Macton, the Peacekeeper who murdered his wife, Lo’Laan, then framed him for the crime.
 When Scorpius forces Crichton into torturous anti-Scarran training, D’Argo must face the demons from his past… alone.